midasum/vitest-bdd/README.md

     Then the result is 0.5
 ```

-And create a steps file with `.feature.ts` extension (and exact same name as
+Create a steps file with `.feature.ts` extension (and exact same name as
 the feature file):

 ```ts